-Ray Stults is the Associate Laboratory Director for Energy Sciences at NREL.
-Dr. Stults is responsible for the fundamental research at NREL including: chemistry, biology, physics, scientific computing and materials science.
+Ray Stults is the Associate Laboratory Director for Bioenergy Science and Technology at NREL.
+Dr. Stults is responsible for much of the fundamental research at NREL including: chemistry, biology and physics.
 He is the program manager for research at NREL sponsored by DOE's Office of Science and he leads NREL's expansion of basic research programs that underpin NREL's applied research in solar, biomass, wind, buildings, and transportation.
 Dr. Stults develops and maintains effective business relationships with government and industry and works with NREL management and staff to maintain and strengthen established research programs in addition to developing new programs that meet U.S. energy demands.

 A hallmark of Dr. Stults' career has been the development and utilization of DOE national user facilities.
 In 1980, he began conducting research at the Stanford Synchrotron Radiation Laboratory (SSRL) and was instrumental in the justification and construction of specialized beam-lines for environmental research at both the SSRL and Argonne's Advanced Photon Source.
 He led the development of PNNL's proposal to DOE that resulted in the construction of the EMSL; he was instrumental in developing the capture strategy for Battelle's winning proposal to manage and operate the Oak Ridge National Laboratory; and, he most recently led the effort to construct a new nano-scale science center at Los Alamos.